 In other words, in the midst of such a great deal of environmental problems, more and more people are aware that each person's choices will lead to the future.

 Our choices now are important for the children born in the future to have hope for the earth of the future.
-I hope that such a way of thinking will take root, especially in the younger generation, as a result of having PBM eaten at our shop.
+I hope that the idea of eating PBM at our shop will take root, especially for the younger generation.

 We also have a subscription plan so that young people can easily use it.
 If you pay 580 yen a month, you can always get 20% off food, so please try it.